seogenis/cosmos-transfer1/examples/training_cosmos_transfer_7b.md

 ```

 #### 3. Obtaining the Control Input Data
 Next, we generate the control input data corresponding to each video.
-If you already have accurate control input data (e.g., ground truth depth, segmentation masks, or human keypoints), you can skip this step -- just ensure your files are organized in the above structure, and follow the data format as detailed below.
+If you already have accurate control input data (e.g., ground truth depth, segmentation masks, or human keypoints), you can skip this step -- just ensure your files are organized in the above structure, and follow the data format as detailed in [Process Control Input Data](process_control_input_data_for_training.md).

 Here, as an example, we show show how to obtain the control input signals from the input RGB videos.
 Specifically: